 That's what we're here for.
 If you're starting out or looking to improve your current stream setup then stick with us as we break down all the things you need to make your stream look great and keep your viewers entertained.

-Better still you can control these lights from software on your PC, an app on your phone or an Elgato Stream Deck.
+There are various options available, some are controllable via software on your PC, an app on your phone or an Elgato Stream Deck

 If you've got yourself a good camera and sufficient lighting, then the next logical step is a green screen.
 This is what you use to hide the mess of your room or to minimise the amount of disruption your webcam makes to the game.